Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Acknowledgments

-\begin{IEEEbiography}[{ }]{Zhijie Zhong} received the B.S. degree in 2022 from the Harbin Engineering University, Harbin, China and he is currently pursuing the Ph.D. degree in the School of Future Technology, South China University of Technology, Guangzhou, China.
-His research interests include data mining, machine learning, time series analysis, anomaly detection, and large language model (LLM). \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Zhiwen Yu (S'06-M'08-SM'14)} received the Ph.D. degree from the City University of Hong Kong, Hong Kong, China, in 2008.
-He is currently a Professor with the School of Computer Science and Engineering, South China University of Technology, China.
-He has authored or co-authored more than 200 refereed journal articles and international conference papers, including more than 80 articles in the journals of IEEE Transactions, h-index 52, and Google citation 13800.
-He is an Associate Editor of IEEE Transactions on Systems, Man, and Cybernetics: Systems.
-He is a Senior Member of ACM and a member of Council of China Computer Federation (CCF). \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Kaixiang Yang (M'21)} received the B.S. degree and M.S. degree from the University of Electronic Science and Technology of China and Harbin Institute of Technology, China, in 2012 and 2015, respectively, and the Ph.D. degree from the School of Computer Science and Engineering, South China University of Technology, China, in 2020.
-He has been a Research Engineer with the 7th Research Institute, China Electronics Technology Group Corporation, Guangzhou, China, from 2015 to 2017, and has been a Postdoctoral Researcher with Zhejiang University from 2020 to 2021.
-He is now with the School of Computer Science and Engineering, South China University of Technology.
-His research interests include pattern recognition, machine learning, and industrial data intelligence. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {C. L. Philip Chen (S'88-M'88-SM'94-F'07)} received the M.S. degree in electrical engineering from the University of Michigan, Ann Arbor, MI, USA, in 1985, and the Ph.D. degree in electrical engineering from Purdue University, West Lafayette, IN, USA, in 1988.
+\begin{IEEEbiography}[{ }] {C. L. Philip Chen (S'88-M'88-SM'94-F'07)} received the M.S. degree in electrical engineering from the University of Michigan, Ann Arbor, MI, USA, in 1985, and the Ph.D. degree in electrical engineering from Purdue University, West Lafayette, IN, USA, in 1988.
 He is the Chair Professor and the Dean of the School of Computer Science and Engineering, South China University of Technology, Guangzhou, China.
 Being a Program Evaluator of the Accreditation Board of Engineering and Technology Education (ABET) in USA, for computer engineering, electrical engineering, and software engineering programs, he successfully architects the University of Macau’s Engineering and Computer Science programs receiving accreditations from Washington/Seoul Accord through Hong Kong Institute of Engineers (HKIE), which is considered as his utmost contribution in engineering/computer science education for Macau as the former Dean of the Faculty of Science and Technology.
 His current research interests include cybernetics, systems, and computational intelligence.
 Dr. Chen is a fellow of AAAS, IAPR, CAA, and HKIE, and a member of the Academia Europaea (AE), the European Academy of Sciences and Arts (EASA), and the International Academy of Systems and Cybernetics Science (IASCYS).
 He received IEEE Norbert Wiener Award in 2018 for his contribution in systems and cybernetics, and machine learnings.
 He is also a highly cited researcher by Clarivate Analytics in 2018 and 2019.
 He was a recipient of the 2016 Outstanding Electrical and Computer Engineers Award from his alma mater, Purdue University, in 1988.
 He was the Chair of TC 9.1 Economic and Business Systems of International Federation of Automatic Control from 2015 to 2017 and currently is a Vice President of Chinese Association of Automation (CAA).
 He was the IEEE Systems, Man, and Cybernetics Society President from 2012 to 2013, the Editor-in-Chief for the IEEE TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS: SYSTEMS from 2014 to 2019, and currently, he is the Editor-in-Chief for the IEEE TRANSACTIONS ON CYBERNETICS, and an Associate Editor of IEEE TRANSACTIONS ON ARTIFICIAL INTELLIGENCE and IEEE TRANSACTIONS ON FUZZY SYSTEMS. \end{IEEEbiography}

 \ifarxiv